European Mole vs RatSee Who Wins

 Key Differences between European Mole and Rat

-The European mole is smaller, has dark fur, a short tail, tiny eyes, hidden ears, and a cylindrical body with short legs for digging.
-In contrast, the rat is larger, comes in various colors, has a long tail, prominent eyes, large ears, and a more slender body with longer legs for running and climbing.
+- Body shape: The European mole has a cylindrical body shape with short legs and sharp claws for digging, while the rat has a more slender body with longer legs for running and climbing.